oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

     ![](images/100/Picture100-5.png)

 ### **STEP 2**: Check/Set Storage Replication Policy

+FOR XWEEKS THIS STEP IS NOT NEEDED TO BE PERFORMED.

 Depending on the state of your Cloud Account, you may need to set the replication policy, if it has not been previously set.
 In this step you will got to the Storage Cloud Service to check on the status of the Replicaton Policy.